octoblu/node-meshblu-socket.io/README.md

 ## conn.generateAndStoreToken(query, callback)

-Generate a token for a device in the Meshblu device registry.
+Generate a session token for a device in the Meshblu device registry.
 In order to generate a token, your connection must be authenticated as a device that is in the target device's `configure.update` whitelist.
 See the [Meshblu whitelist documentation](https://meshblu.readme.io/docs/whitelists-2-0) for more information.

 ##### Arguments